Skip to main content

 Can renters get property tax relief in New Mexico?

-Can I get both the age-65 rebate and the county low-income rebate?
+Can I get both the age-65 rebate and the county rebate?

 Possibly.
-If you are age 65 or older, live in a participating county, and meet both income tests, the AARP guide says you may be able to claim both the age-65 property tax rebate and the separate county local-option rebate.
-This is a good place to use AARP Tax-Aide or Tax Help New Mexico.
+If you are age 65 or older, live in a participating county, and meet both income tests, you may be able to claim both.
+Ask a tax preparer, Tax & Rev, or a volunteer tax site to check the current PIT-RC.

-Does New Mexico have a statewide senior property tax deferral program?
+Does New Mexico have a senior property tax deferral?

 Corrections: Please note that despite our careful verification process, errors may still occur.
 Email info@grantsforseniors.org with corrections and we respond within 72 hours.

 Disclaimer: This article is for informational purposes only.
 It is not legal, financial, disability-rights, immigration, veterans-benefit, tax-preparation, or government-agency advice.
 Program rules, deadlines, contact details, and availability can change.
-Always confirm current details directly with the official county assessor, county treasurer, New Mexico Taxation and Revenue Department, or other official program before you act.
+Always confirm current details directly with the official county assessor, county treasurer, New Mexico Taxation and Revenue Department, New Mexico Department of Veterans’ Services, or other official program before you act.

 About the Authors